grangasairishik-rgb/Behavioural-Segmentation-of-Credit-Card-Usersdidactic-meme/README.md

 # CLUSTERING APPROACH (K-MEANS) :
 K-Means clustering was used to group customers based on their credit-card usage and engagement behavior.
 After scaling the features, the optimal number of clusters was identified using the Elbow Method and Silhouette Score, both indicating K = 3.
 The final model assigned each customer to one of the three segments, which were later analyzed using PCA visualization and cluster profiling.
 <img width="1472" height="734" src="https://github.com/grangasairishik-rgb/Behavioural-Segmentation-of-Credit-Card-Usersdidactic-meme/blob/main/results_elbow_silhouette.png" />
+#INSIGHTS AND FINDINGS :
+• Cluster 0: <br>
+Customers with moderate credit limits and low engagement across visits and calls.
+They are stable but passive users. <br>
+• Cluster 1:<br>
+Customers showing high online activity and frequent calls despite having mid range credit limits.
+They are digitally active and more service-dependent. <br>
+• Cluster 2: <br>
+Customers with high credit limits and strong multi-channel engagement (bank visits, online usage, calls).
+These are high-value and highly active users.<br>